 - Tell students that they will be preparing to write their own plays and scripts that revolve around NYC! - Discuss as a group what stands out about NYC and write down important themes, ideas, places, cultures, or people that students think of.
-While discussing, listen to the following for inspiration: New York City Street Ambience | 2 Hours - Have chart paper or access to a smartboard while writing this list. - Example ideas: Diversity, Statue of Liberty, Black Lives Matter March, Public Transportation, Acceptance, Food & Culture, Street Art, Expression, Immigration, Pollution or Global Warming, Friendship, Museums, the Unhoused population, Community Gardens, Central Park, etc. (similar ideas may have been covered in Lesson 1, feel free to refer back, if applicable)
+While discussing, listen to the following for inspiration: New York City Street Ambience | 2 Hours - Have chart paper or access to a smartboard while writing this list. - Students can point out inspiring, unique aspects of our city as well, as any concerns or improvements they wish to see. - Example ideas: Diversity, Statue of Liberty, Black Lives Matter March, Public Transportation, Acceptance, Food & Culture, Street Art, Expression, Immigration, Pollution or Global Warming, Friendship, Museums, the Unhoused population, Community Gardens, Central Park, etc. (similar ideas may have been covered in Lesson 1, feel free to refer back, if applicable)